santiagodevco/pear/README.md

 Pear is a framework project focused on e-commerce.
 Developed to reduce time and costs in the production of basic web sites.

-VERSION ALPHA
+VERSION BETA

-The project is in Alpha phase, you can use the templates you find, as long as you use the Alpha version.
-Changes and improvements for the BETA version will continue to be uploaded and the use of files that do not correspond to the version may cause problems in the documentation
+The project is in BETA phase, you can use the templates you find, as long as you use the BETA version.
+Changes and improvements for Final version 1.0.0 will continue to load and the use of files that do not correspond to the version may cause problems in the documentation

 The use of the new classes and tools for development will be explained in the documentation.